bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `D>DY`            | ![](images/date/epochdays-raw-4.png)  | ![](images/date/epochdays-form-4.png) |
 | `DY>D`            | ![](images/date/epochdays-raw-5.png)  | ![](images/date/epochdays-form-5.png) |

-The next 3 operate on epoch seconds:
+The next 3 operate on Epoch seconds:

 - `Dx>S`
     - calculates the `epochseconds` representation of the input object.
 If the input is a ZonedDateTime, then the output is the number of seconds from the current Epoch date.
 - `S>DZ`
-    - converts the number of epochseconds to the ZonedDateTime using the currently selected App TimeZone (see `TZ` and `TZ?` below)
+    - converts the number of `epochseconds` to the ZonedDateTime using the currently selected App TimeZone (see `TZ` and `TZ?` below)
 - `S>UT`
     - same as `S>DZ` except that the timezone of the resulting ZonedDateTime is